cdelorme/go-config/readme.md

     conf.Save()

-If you want to can break off a `DataBag` from the configuration like this:
+If you want to can break off `Settings` from the configuration like this:

-    bag := conf.GetBag("")
+    settings := conf.GetSettings("")

-_The `DataBag` struct gives you all the abstract methods of interacting with the config values, without the `Save` & `Load` methods, and is convenient when you only want to pass a limited portion of the configuration to dependent code._
+_The `Settings` struct gives you all the abstract methods of interacting with the config values, without the `Save` & `Load` methods, and is convenient when you only want to pass a limited portion of the configuration to dependent code._

 ## nuances & bugs